VenkatGGG/professional-programming/README.md

 > Give me six hours to chop down a tree and I will spend the first four sharpening the axe.
 (Abraham Lincoln)

 A collection of full-stack resources for programmers.

-The goal of this page is to make you a more proficient developer.
-You'll find only resources that I've found truly inspiring, or that have become timeless classics.

 ## Principles